KeynWeight/Music-Genre-Classification/README.md

 ## Background
-This web app uses XGBoost to build the classification model.
+This web app uses XGBoost and a deep learning model to build the classification models.
 This `music-genre-classification-30-secs-81-accuracy.ipynb` notebook shows the building of the model.
 This notebook is a copy of the work I did on Kaggle.

 This model is trained on GZTAN Dataset, which 1000 songs of 10 genres are trained in the model, which are rock, classical, metal, disco, blues, reggae, country, hiphop, jazz and pop.